astormic/CellLabelling_JurkatTCells/README.md

 7. Centrifuge (200G for 2 min) 2x
 8. Resuspend cell pellet in 50 µL cell media.

+#### Non-specific binding
+Protocol to prepare the samples to assess and compare the non-specific binding of the secondary antibody:
+1. Take 1mL of cells from the flask
+2. Centrifuge (300G for 2 min) 1x
+3. Pour off the buffer into a waste container.
+4. Resuspend cell pellet in 1mL BSA/PBS/cell media.
+5. Leave it on ice for 30 min.
+6. Spin down and take out the liquid.
+7. Resuspend cell pellet in 50 µL BSA/PBS/cell media.
+8. Put in secondary labelling buffer (1:100).
+Probably around 0.5 µL.
+9. Leave it on ice for 30 min.
+10. Add 1mL of BSA/PBS/cell media.
+11. Spin and take all the liquid out.
+12. Repeat 10 and 11.
+13. Resuspend cell pellet in 50 µL BSA/PBS/cell media.

 ### Notes
 In a light-sheet illuminated volume in an OPM microscope, there is a 2.8 nM upper concentration limit: